devrdias/react-native-form4u/README.md

 - [ x ] remove styled-component from Input from native-base, onChange and onChangeText were not been called [see more](https://github.com/GeekyAnts/NativeBase/issues/2692)
+- [ x ] fix errors view which was shrinking in few cases

 ### 0.0.3